1970 NCAA University Division Outdoor Track and Field Championships

 The 1970 NCAA University Division Outdoor Track and Field Championships were contested June 16−18 at the 48th annual NCAA-sanctioned track meet to determine the individual and team national champions of men's collegiate University Division outdoor track and field events in the United States.

 That year's outdoor meet was hosted by Drake University at Drake Stadium (the same location as the eponymous Drake Relays) in Des Moines, Iowa.

 BYU, Kansas, and Oregon finished tied atop the team standings, with 35 points each.
 All three were declared co-champions; it was the Cougars' first title, the Jayhawks' third, and the Ducks' fourth.

+The California Golden Bears track and field team originally placed 1st with 40 points, but were later reassigned a score of 18 points for 8th place.
+The points were deducted in January 1971 because one of their sprinters, Isaac Curtis, was deemed ineligible.